 3- Use the pencil to make a hole 4 to 5 cm deep.

-4- Identify healthy lateral shoots on the Caryopteris.
-The stem should be from the current year, green and without flowers.
-If the stem has flower buds, particularly in August, you should remove them.
+4- Identify healthy lateral shoots of Caryopteris.
+The stem should be from the current year, green, and free of flowers.
+If the stem has flower buds, especially in August, you must remove them.

-5- With your secateurs, cut 5 to 6 stems of 10 to 20 cm just below a node.
-It's from this node that future roots will emerge.
+5- With your pruning shear, cut 5 to 6 stems of 10 to 20 cm just below a node.
+This is where the future roots will emerge.

-6- Remove leaves from the lower part of the cutting.
+6- Remove the leaves from the lower part of the cutting.
 Keep only half of the upper leaves.
-By doing this, you'll prevent the plant from exhausting itself too quickly due to excessive leaf transpiration.
+This prevents the plant from exhausting itself too quickly due to excessive leaf transpiration.

-Cut healthy stems below a node, then remove lower leaves
+Cut healthy stems below a node, then remove the lower leaves

 7- To enhance root development, you can optionally use rooting hormone.
-To do this, gently tap the base of the cutting in the hormone before potting.
+Gently tap the base of the cutting in the hormone before potting.

 8- Plant your stem in the pot.